 Many of these new enrollees may have to find financial aid that can help cover their tuition and fees for trade schools.
 Here’s a look at the cost of trade school, and where you can find student aid to cover it.

 A trade school is an educational program beyond high school that provides training for a specific career or job.
 Also referred to as vocational, technical, or career schools, these schools’ instruction typically leads to an occupation-specific certification, licensing process, or apprenticeship.

-From carpentry and computer coding boot camps to cosmetology school and community colleges—a variety of trade schools provide training in a wide range of fields.
-Most trade school programs last two years or fewer, offering a chance to boost employability with less time and money invested than a four-year degree.
+From carpentry and computer coding boot camps to cosmetology school and community colleges, a variety of trade schools provide training in a wide range of fields.
+Most trade school programs last two years or fewer, offering a chance to boost employability with less time and money invested than with a four-year degree.

 While many trade schools can help students get ahead, be wary of offers that sound too good to be true.
 Do your own research on the career field you’re hoping to enter, the demand and pay for this type of work, and the trade school’s reputation so you can make an informed decision.

 The Costs of Trade Schools

 The tuition and fees charged by trade schools vary widely, and not all are affordable.
 It’s wise to compare tuition and fees to avoid overpaying for occupational training.